-Pupils who have been diagnosed as having a learning difficulty may be entitled to support such as 25% additional time and/or modified provision to complete external assessments.
-This needs to be documented within an assessment by an Educational Psychologist, Medic, or other assessment.
+Pupils who have been diagnosed as having a specific learning difficulty or barrier to learning may be entitled to support such as 25% additional time and/or modified provision to complete external assessments.
+This needs to be documented within an assessment by an Educational Psychologist, Medic, or other assessor.
+The parents and/or SENDCo will liaise with the external setting to request individual arrangements, preferred assessment environment, additional resources and/or extra time.